Pseudoholomorphic Quilts: Invariants for quilted surfaces

+On the quilted ends we have exponential decay by the same arguments as in \cite{quiltfloer}: The quilted end can be seen as one simple strip-like end with values in a product of manifolds and a deformed almost complex structure (where the deformation only stems from the different widths of strips).
+Here we require just the finiteness of energy.
+For the compactness of moduli spaces we will need the energy actually bounded, which follows from the energy-index relation \eqref{q-en-in} when fixing the index and taking into account the uniform bounds on the curvature terms.
 The proof of compactness follows the strategy in Lemma~\ref{quilt fred}.
 We have local energy bounds in the interior of patches, in a neighbourhood of any boundary point, and in the above ``folded neighbourhoods'' around seams.
 The standard estimates (e.g.\ as in \cite{ms:jh}) for holomorphic curves in these neighbourhoods combine to prove compactness if we can exclude bubbling, i.e.\ prove uniform gradient bounds.
 In the case of noncompact symplectic manifolds we moreover need to establish a $\cC^0$-bound on the curves.
 The latter follows from uniform gradient bounds together with the compactness of the Lagrangian boundary and seam conditions, since we do not allow patches without boundary.
 Bubbling effects can be analyzed locally, either in the interior of a single patch or in a seam neighbourhood as above.
-Local rescaling near points in a seam neighbourhood where the gradient blows up leads to spheres in $M_{k_\sigma}^-\times M_{k'_\sigma}$, or to discs with boundary on $L_\sigma$.\footnote{In the case of noncompact symplectic manifolds, this is the one point that requires additional attention.
+Local rescaling near points in a seam neighbourhood where the gradient in a sequence $\ul{u}^\nu$ blows up leads to spheres in $M_{k_\sigma}^-\times M_{k'_\sigma}$, or to discs with boundary on $L_\sigma$.\footnote{ In the case of noncompact symplectic manifolds, this is the one point that requires additional attention.
 If the manifold has convex ends, then the maximum principle guarantees that all relevant holomorphic curves are contained in a fixed compact set, hence we obtain convergence to a sphere or disk.
-More generally, one could argue with monotonicity and an energy quantization argument as in \cite{we:en}, which only requires uniform bounds on the second derivatives of the almost complex structures.} These are ruled out, for the zero and one-dimensional moduli spaces, by the energy-index relation and the assumptions (M1) and (L1-2) which ensure that two holomorphic quilts with the same ends but different energy differ in index by at least $2$, see Remark~\ref{rmk:monotone quilt}.
-So the limit solution after removal of singularity at the bubbling points would have negative index.
+More generally, one could argue with monotonicity and an energy quantization argument as in \cite{we:en}, which only requires uniform bounds on the second derivatives of the almost complex structures. } These are ruled out, for the zero and one-dimensional moduli spaces, by the monotonicity of $\cL$ and the observation that symplectic area of bubbles is positive, as follows: Additivity of symplectic area implies a strict inequality $A(\ul{u}^\infty)<A(\ul{u}^\nu)$ between the sequence and its $\cC^\infty_{\rm loc}$ limit $\ul{u}^\infty$, which by the area-index relation \eqref{q-ar-in} is translated into a strict index inequality ${\rm Ind}(D_{\ul{u}^\infty})<{\rm Ind}(D_{\ul{u}^\nu})$.
+This implies ${\rm Ind}(D_{\ul{u}^\infty})\le -1$ since we assumed ${\rm Ind}(D_{\ul{u}^\nu})\le 1$, and orientation (L2) of the Lagrangians ensures that quilts with the same limits $X^\pm$ have Fredholm, resp.\ Maslov indices of the same parity.
+So the limit solution $\ul{u}^\infty$, after removal of singularities at the bubbling points, would have negative index.
 However, assuming transversality, this moduli space is empty.